Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Additional Robustness Checks

 \subsection{TabPFN Results}

-In \Cref{fig:b5} we show the results of Study One and Study Two, disaggregated by the activity thresholds defined in \Cref{sec:Methods}.
+In \Cref{fig:b5} we show the results of the experiments, disaggregated by the activity thresholds defined in \Cref{sec:Methods}.
 We find the results to be in line with the ones obtained with a Random Forest model in the experiments presented in \Cref{sec:results}.
 Once again, we show how the volume of activity in \rconsp only marginally influences the accuracy of the classification.